keesvandenend/hyplern-app/README.md

 <p>This repository contains the code for the current (old) version of the HypLern app for use in cordova.
 By default it contains a demo of Hungarian.
 The automated script environment can take this code and convert it to another language with the necessary stories, using the base source files for that language.</p>
+<p>Most of the apps are now removed from the app stores for not being updated, apart from most Amazon ones and one Apple one, probably because that French one was the one that was sold the 'most'.</p>
 </br>
 <h2>Links to HypLern Readers in shops:</h2>
 <h3 style="text-align: center;"><span style="text-decoration: underline;"><a href="https://www.microsoft.com/en-us/store/search/apps?q=hyplern" title="HypLern Reader App for Windows" target="_blank"><span style="color: #0000ff;"><strong style="line-height: 1.5;"><span style="line-height: 1.4;">Reader App with interlinear or pop-up format for Windows</span></strong></span></a></span></h3> (ended)